fpodschwadek/threejs-starter-kit/README.md

 docker run -dit --name threejs_starter_kit -p 80:80 -v "$PWD":/usr/local/apache2/htdocs/ httpd:2.4-alpine
 ```

 When executing the command for the first time, it might take little longer because the Docker image for the server installation needs to be downloaded first.
+Once the Docker container is running, open `localhost` in your browser to see the HTML output.

+You can edit the content in the `htdocs` folder to experiment with three.js or build your own project based on the slim foundations of the starter kit.

 Have fun!